scrapy/scrapy/docs/topics/signals.rst

     You can, for example, schedule some requests in your :signal:`spider_idle` handler to prevent the spider from being closed.

+    This signal does not support returning deferreds from their handlers.

     :param spider: the spider which has gone idle
     :type spider: :class:`~scrapy.spider.BaseSpider` object